7.7 IR Exposure and Readout

 7.7.1 Exposure Time

 Unlike the UVIS channel, the IR channel does not have a mechanical shutter.
 Integration times are thus determined purely electronically, by resetting the charge on the detector, and then accumulating signal until the exposure is completed.
-A second major difference from the UVIS channel is that the IR detector can be read out non-destructively as the exposure accumulates, as opposed to the single destructive readout at the end of a CCD exposure.
+A second major difference from the UVIS channel is that the IR detector is read out non-destructively as the exposure accumulates, as opposed to the single destructive readout at the end of a CCD exposure.

 There are pre-defined accumulation and readout sequences available to IR observers, which are used to set the total exposure time as described in the next subsection.